19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (CHAPTER 354A)

 This Legislative History is provided for the convenience of users of the Workplace Safety and Health Act.
-It is not part of the Act.
+It is not part of this Act.

 ||||
 |:-|:-|:-|